bambooforest/reviews/Macklin-CordesRound2020/review.md

 > "Some consonants are particularly ubiquitous in the word lists, even after controlling for relatedness.
 There is a power-law association between consonant ranking and frequency, similar though not identical to the Zipfian association well-known to surface in other facets of speech like word usage (Zipf, 1949; Piantadosi, 2015) (The association is technically closer to a Yule-ian association–see Tambovtsev and Martindale (2007))."

-I mention here that a potential shortcoming of Everett's analysis, as I understand it, is that he used the relatively small wordlists from the ASJP database.
+I mention here that a potential shortcoming of Everett's analysis, as I understand it, is that he used the relatively small wordlists from the ASJP database (https://asjp.clld.org/).
 The fact that the authors here used relatively large wordlists (250 or more words) is meant to address any issues regarding estimating the actual frequencies of phonemes in the language.

-Personally, I discuss earlier why the authors chose a minimum wordlist size of 250, because as I read the paper, I started wondering early on in the Data section why any wordlist data was acceptable for this analysis, given the argumentation by Dockum & Bowern (2019), which is only mentioned at the end.
+Personally, in the paper I would discuss earlier why the authors chose a minimum wordlist size of 250, because as I read the paper, I started wondering early on in the Data section why any wordlist data was acceptable for this analysis, given the argumentation by Dockum & Bowern (2019), which is only mentioned at the end.

+* Dockum, Rikker & Claire Bowern.
+2018.
+Swadesh lists are not long enough: Drawing phonological generalizations from limited data.
+In Peter K. Austin (ed.)
+Language Documentation and Description, vol 16.
+London: EL Publishing. pp. 35-54.
+Online: http://www.elpublishing.org/PID/168.

-Another argument the authors could leverage here for using "Australia as an ideal controlled experiment" is that of the size of the wordlists that you are using are not readably available (AFAIK) for a large sample of the world's languages (and also not in a consistent typologized and orthographically/phonetically normalized format).
-Hence, given the impact of wordlist size on phonological generalizations, one arguably should not use a data set like the ASJP (https://asjp.clld.org/) -- even though as noted above, Everett reports some interesting results.
+Another argument that the authors could leverage here for using "Australia as an ideal controlled experiment" is that wordlists of a large enough size are not readably available (AFAIK) for a large sample of the world's languages (and if so, they are unlikely to be consistently typologized and orthographically/phonetically normalized).
+Hence given the impact of wordlist size on phonological generalizations, one arguably should not use a data set like the ASJP for phonological generalizations -- even though as noted above, Everett (2018) reports some interesting results.

 One issue I had with the paper was the claim by the authors that: